A Brief History of Frodsham

 - In July, Frodsham became a town with a mayor

-- Frodsham Methodist Trinity church closes and the site redeveloped for housing, though the spire remains.
+- Frodsham Methodist Trinity church closes.
+The site was redeveloped for housing, though the spire remains.

 - Djibril Cissé, at the time a Liverpool and France footballer, became Lord of the Manor of Frodsham.
 The title was recorded in the Domesday book.